queer/soulfire/README.md

 - I was bored.
 - I hated touching Minecraft code directly when writing mods.
 - I hate the idea that mods need to be postprocessed to reobfuscate.

+If Forge and Fabric expose Minecraft's APIs directly, soulfire is more like Bukkit.